skillembassy20/lemp-stack-implementation-project-2/README.md

 ```
 Note: At the time of this writing, the native MySQL PHP library mysqlnd doesn’t support caching_sha2_authentication, the default authentication method for MySQL 8.
 For that reason, when creating database users for PHP applications on MySQL 8, you’ll need to make sure they’re configured to use mysql_native_password instead.
 We’ll demonstrate how to do that in Step 6.
 ```

+Your MySQL server is now installed and secured.
+Next, we will install PHP, the final component in the LEMP stack.